MicrosoftDocs/architecture-center/docs/reference-architectures/n-tier/n-tier-sql-server.md

 * **Azure Load balancers.** Use [Azure Load Balancer][load-balancer] to distribute network traffic from the web tier to the business tier, and from the business tier to SQL Server.

 * **Public IP address**.
-A public IP address is needed for the public load balancer to receive Internet traffic.
+A public IP address is needed for the application to receive Internet traffic.

 * **Jumpbox.** Also called a [bastion host].
 A secure VM on the network that administrators use to connect to the other VMs.
 The jumpbox has an NSG that allows remote traffic only from public IP addresses on a safe list.
 The NSG should permit remote desktop (RDP) traffic.